Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 1. Assign yourself to an issue.
 2. Create a new branch for this issue (or fork the repo if you are not in BRN).
 3. Work on the code and complete the requirements of the issue.
 Please write descriptive commit messages!
 4. Test your code locally to make sure it is working.
-Make sure any new features are covered by unit tests.
-Run `black .` to style your code before final push to github.
+  - Make sure any new features are covered by unit tests.
+  - Run `black .` to style your code before final push to github.
-5. Submit a pull request on the `main` branch for your feature.
-Attach the issue to your PR.
+5. Submit a pull request (PR) to add your changes to the `main` branch.
 6. Respond to reviewer critiques until the PR is merged.
-This will also close the issue automatically.

 #### Issues